2014 Holiday Events at Disneyland Resorts

 The most popular areas to watch “A Christmas Fantasy” Parade are either on Main Street, U.S.A., or near "it’s a small world" in Fantasyland.
 Consider other locations that may have available space, such as near the Matterhorn or in Town Square on Main Street, U.S.A.
 Also consider watching the parade from an elevated location, like the Main Street Train Station – you can get fantastic views of the parade from a unique vantage point.
 Plus, you’ll almost be at eye level with Santa Claus during his big finale!
 And remember, if you need to cross the parade route to get to another destination, just ask one of the cast members carrying an orange baton where to find the nearest crossing, and they will point you in the right direction.

-New!
-Plus, new for 2013, the holiday parade will get new winter skiers (donning roller skis) who will glide around a frost-covered pine tree, Princess Tiana and Prince Naveen from “The Princess and the Frog” join the Candlelight Costume Ball, and a corps of Finale Dancers in gorgeous Dickens-era costumes lead the way for Santa and his reindeer.
+Being a holiday tradition doesn't mean new features isn't added.
+For 2013, the holiday parade had winter skiers (donning roller skis) who glide around a frost-covered pine tree, Princess Tiana and Prince Naveen from “The Princess and the Frog” join the Candlelight Costume Ball, and a corps of Finale Dancers in gorgeous Dickens-era costumes lead the way for Santa and his reindeer.

-According to notification to Club 33 members, Disneyland's 2013 Candlelight Processional will go back to only 2 nights this year after running 20 nights in 2012.
-Hundreds of choir members (comprised of both Cast Members and community choirs), carrying lit candles, will proceed down a darkened Main Street, USA to fill the Main Street Train Station.
-The group will sing classical hymns accompanied by an orchestra, featured guitarist, soloists, bell choir, and fanfare trumpeters.
+The 2014 Candlelight Processional information have not been released for the Disneyland Resorts at this time.
+We will list the information when it becomes available.
+In the past, hundreds of choir members (comprised of both Cast Members and community choirs), carrying lit candles, will proceed down a darkened Main Street, USA to fill the Main Street Train Station.
+The group sang classical hymns accompanied by an orchestra, featured guitarist, soloists, bell choir, and fanfare trumpeters.
 In-between hymns, the Christmas story will be told by a celebrity narrator.
-Candlelight Processional will be held December 7 and 8 in 2013.
-Showtimes both nights will be at 5:30 p.m. and 8 p.m. with Blair Underwood as narrator the first night and Kurt Russell as narrator the second.
-Viewing for "uninvited" guests is extremely limited and on a first-come, first-served basis.
-Guests are advised to show up at park opening and "camp out" for their spots at the first performance.
-The line for the second performance will form at the south end of Main St. after the choir passes at approximately 5:20 p.m.
-Standing-room viewing will be available for both performances near City Hall, the Opera House, behind the seating area in Town Square and on the east side of Main St. after the 3:30 p.m.
+Candlelight Processional was held on December 7 and 8 in 2013.
+Showtimes both nights were at 5:30 p.m. and 8 p.m. with Blair Underwood as narrator the first night and Kurt Russell as narrator the second.
+Viewing for "uninvited" guests were extremely limited and on a first-come, first-served basis.
+Guests were advised to show up at park opening and "camp out" for their spots at the first performance.
+The line for the second performance formed at the south end of Main St. after the choir passes at approximately 5:20 p.m.
+Standing-room viewing were available for both performances near City Hall, the Opera House, behind the seating area in Town Square and on the east side of Main St. after the 3:30 p.m.
 "A Christmas Fantasy" parade passes.
-There will also be a special area for guests with disabilities outside of the Opera House.
+There were also a special area for guests with disabilities outside of the Opera House.
 Look for attractions, merchandise locations and food service schedule changes and closures in the Main Street USA area throughout the day during both performances of the Candlelight Processional.
 Also, traffic in the area will be directed or one-way only.
 Additionally, the backstage area west of Main Street may be opened to siphon off excessive crowds in the area.

 The taping of the Disneyland segment for the annual ABC televised parade "should" take place at Disneyland park on November 9 with November 10 scheduled in case of rain, although Disney never actually confirms this information.
 Floats from "A Christmas Fantasy" parade and "Mickey's Soundsational" parade, as well as giant inflatable balloons, are usually included in the procession down Main Street.
 In or around the parade taping date, various celebrity musical acts usually performed on a stage in front of Sleeping Beauty Castle and possibly at the Grand Californian Hotel.
 Park guests with admission are welcome to view the taping segments and should arrive as early as possible.
 This is an actual television production, so expect songs to be sung multiple times and repeated filming of individual floats; also the park can be quite crowded on Main Street causing difficulty getting to attractions.
 Expect the cancellation or schedule changes to the afternoon parades and other Main Street entertainment during the weekend taping.

-The 2013 Disney Parks Christmas Day Parade will feature Nick Cannon as the host and live performances by Mary J. Blige, Jordin Sparks, Demi Lovato and Dove Cameron - star of Disney Channel’s hit show, "Liv and Maddie".
+The 2013 Disney Parks Christmas Day Parade featured Nick Cannon as the host and live performances by Mary J. Blige, Jordin Sparks, Demi Lovato and Dove Cameron - star of Disney Channel’s hit show, "Liv and Maddie".
 The cast of the Disney Channel Original Movie, Teen Beach Movie, reunite for a special medley as well.
-The parade can be seen on ABC Christmas morning at 10 a.m.- noon in the Eastern time zone, and 9-11 a.m. in the Central, Mountain, Pacific time zones or join the conversation online with the hashtag #DisneyParade.
-The show also will air in Canada on CBC Network, and around the globe on the American Forces Network.
+The parade was seen on ABC Christmas morning at 10 a.m.- noon in the Eastern time zone, and 9-11 a.m. in the Central, Mountain, Pacific time zones or join the conversation online with the hashtag #DisneyParade.
+The show also aired in Canada on CBC Network, and around the globe on the American Forces Network.
 Visit, disney.com/christmasparade for more info on the Disney Parks Christmas Day Parade.
 Info is available on our Walt Disney World holiday page for the Walt Disney World portion of the parade.
+We will list the 2014 Disney Parks Christmas Day Parade information when it becomes available.

 Festive international decorations, including 300,000 dazzling lights, turn this area into a winter wonderland, while holiday customs from around the world are celebrated inside the attraction.
 You'll delight in all of the seasonal decorations and the dolls will be in their nations’ holiday attire.
 'Jingle Bells' is performed in many languages.
 Among the holiday special effects inside the attraction: pine tree and peppermint scents in the European scenes; 75 gallons of bubble juice to make bubbles throughout the season in the South Seas scene.
 Nearly 150 giant candles decorate the Christmas Tree in the European scene.
 A sparkling snowman dressed in a gold top hat, golden scarf and hundreds of twinkling lights stands atop a 10-foot-wide snowflake in the attraction's finale scene.
 A frosty snowflake mobile twirls over his head, and his “Happy Holidays” sign is sculpted out of ice that changes color.
 Outside the attraction, wreaths decorate the poles around the small world mall - each wreath unique and inspired by parts of the attraction!